zX3no/Omnia/README.md

 `   (    )     {    }     [    ]    ,  ;   [.    .]  {.   .}  (.  .)  [:

 Experimental Unicode Operators:
-∙ ∘ × ★ ⊗ ⊘ ⊙ ⊛ ⊠ ⊡ ∩ ∧ ⊓   # same priority as * (multiplication)
+∙ ∘ × ★ ⊗ ⊘ ⊙ ⊛ ⊠ ⊡ ∩ ∧ ⊓
-± ⊕ ⊖ ⊞ ⊟ ∪ ∨ ⊔             # same priority as + (addition)
+± ⊕ ⊖ ⊞ ⊟ ∪ ∨ ⊔
 ```

-To me, this feels needlessly complex.
-I think this was well described by the develop of `V`.
+Keep in mind not all are used, some are just reserved.

+From creator of V:

 > V and Nim are very different.
 One of V's main philosophies is "there must be only one way of doing things".
 >
 > Nim gives a lot of options and freedom to developers.
 For example, in V you would write foo.bar_baz(), but in Nim all of these are valid: foo.barBaz(), foo.bar_baz(), bar_baz(foo), barBaz(foo), barbaz(foo) etc.

 The tooling was surprisingly seemless given how new the language is.
-I found the vscode extension to work well out of box.
-This wasn't true for other languages like V, Odin and Zig.
+The vscode extension worked well out of box, which isn't true for other languages like V, Odin and Zig.

 ## Zig